ChandanaVaidya17/Login-Angular/README.md

 # FirebaseAngularAuth

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.
-A login page with database seeing for user registration and login
+A login page with database seeing for user registration and login databse is firebase used here.

 ## Development server